Long Code vs. Short Code Texting: Which is Best for Your Business?

 - Employee-specific notifications

-The purpose of long code numbers is for businesses to communicate with customers and employees on a personal level.
-They should never be used for mass marketing as there are stricter regulations when it comes to consent for receiving messages.
-This is where short codes come in.
+In summary, the purpose of long code numbers is for you to communicate with customers and employees on a more personal level on a channel they are most likely to use regularly.
+They should never be used for mass marketing as there are stricter regulations regarding consent for receiving messages.

 What is Short Code Texting and When Should You Use it?

 A Common Short Code (or simply SMS Short Code) is a traditional five- or six-digit phone number (Ex.
 370370) businesses use to send and receive bulk text messages.
 Short code programs offer a fast, efficient, and reliable way to communicate with a mass audience.

 The keyword here is “mass.”
 As stated earlier, long code text messages are best for one-to-one communications and have a limit of one message transmitted per second.
 Your choice of long code vs. short code may come down to how many people you want to send messages to at the same time.